Workflow for developers (AKA My current tools)

 Enter “Clipboard buffering”.
-With JumpCut (it’s free), you can cycle back through the last 40 items you’ve copied to your clipboard.
+With Alfred’s Clipboard Buffering tool (it’s not free), you can cycle back through items you’ve copied to your clipboard.

 I use this tool many times a day

-cmd-v is the system default for pasting from the clipboard, so I’ve mapped my JumpCut toggle to
+cmd-v is the system default for pasting from the clipboard, so I’ve mapped my Clipboard History toggle to

 Manage your windows